 How many times have we heard the wonder of a richly fruity coffee?

 In wine, we talk about nuts, red fruits, black fruits, white fruits, small fruits such as currants or blackcurrants, citrus fruits, and tropical fruits.
 Berries such as cranberries, cranberries, juniper are often included in this group.

 In coffee, it’s the same thing but not always the same basket because apples and grapes are not always present.

 The coffees that seem immediately fruity are the natural coffees, fermented by dry fermentation or carbonic maceration.

 They are often explosive!

-Some coffees exude red fruits like strawberry and raspberry.
+Some coffees exude the taste of red fruits like strawberry and raspberry.

 Others have a distinct scent of blueberry and blackberry apricot, peach, and pear.

-The fruity taste is not only found in natural coffees, but some also washed and some coffee varieties carry these scents.
+The fruity taste is not only found in natural coffees, but some are also manufactured in a way that some coffee varieties carry these scents.

 In fact, gourmet coffee is an ode to this aromatic family since almonds, hazelnuts and walnuts are all part of it.